Heritage and Museum Studies (MA)

 Current Issues in Heritage Studies and Applied Archaeology

-This course critically engages with archaeology, heritage and museums in contemporary practice, and explores the ‘relationship’ between past and present communities and heritage issues.
+This course critically engages with archaeology, heritage and museums in contemporary practice, and explores the ‘relationship’ between past and present communities in relation to heritage issues.

-Present-day archaeology and heritage studies is not just about doing scientific research, they are more than ever about professionals applying knowledge of the deep past while also engaging with community and public issues.
-Besides executing research, archaeologists today also work in protecting and preserving heritage, have a keen eye for the public and be able to make the public and communities part of their research.
-You must be able to explain the relevance and impact of heritage research in a social context and current societal issues.
+Present-day archaeology and heritage studies are not only fields of research, they are more than ever about knowing how to apply knowledge of the past while also engaging with communities and public issues.
+While archaeologists and museum professionals today may work in protecting and preserving heritage, they also conduct public and community participation as part of research processes or managing archaeology and heritage projects.
+This course enables students to explain the relevance and impact of heritage research in a social context and current societal issues.

 Museums, Collections and Society